zsoltherpai/feather/README.md

 ```java
 A instance = feather.instance(A.class);
 ```
-Note: direct use of Feather should typically be used only for bootstrapping an application
+Direct use of Feather should typically be used only for bootstrapping an application.

 ######Provide additional dependencies to Feather######
-When a dependency doesn't have a suitable (@Inject annotated or noarg) constructor , needs custom construction, Feather relies on configuration.
+When a dependency doesn't have a suitable (@Inject annotated or noarg) constructor, or needs custom construction, Feather relies on configuration.
 This is done by configuration modules:
 ```java
 public class MyModule {
     @Provides